A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Nonabelian Poincar e Duality for -framed manifolds

+By \autoref{thm:HM} and its proof, \autoref{eq:21} has a $G$-connected base and realizes to a quasi-fibration; the same method will show the claim. \end{proof}

-Just as a remark, the unbased version of \autoref{thm:HM} is the following: \begin{thm}(\cite[Lemma 5.4]{CW91}) Let $G$ be a finite group.
-If $Y$ is a finite (unbased) $G$-CW complex and $K_{\bullet}$ is a simplicial $G$-space such that for any $n$, $K_n$ is $\mathrm{dim}(Y)$-connected, then the natural map
+The unbased version of \autoref{thm:HM} is due to Hauschild and written down by Costenoble--Waner \cite[Lemma 5.4]{CW91}, stated as: \begin{thm} Let $G$ be a finite group.
+If $Y$ is a finite unbased $G$-CW complex and $K_{\bullet}$ is a simplicial $G$-space such that for any $n$, $K_n$ is $\mathrm{dim}(Y)$-connected, then the natural map

 is a weak $G$-equivalence. \end{thm}